Skip to main content

 What a benchmark run produces

-A benchmark run may produce two artifact layers:
+A benchmark run may produce two artifact layers (persistent output files from a run):

 1. a trace directory with manifest.json, events.jsonl, and steps.jsonl